2018 Sri Lankan constitutional crisis: Rajapaksa relinquishment of his claim and reinstatement of Wickremesinghe

-On 15 December 2018, Mahinda Rajapaksa signed a letter of resignation as Prime Minister.
-He stated he has no intention of remaining as Prime Minister without a general election and does not wish to hamper the president forming a new government.
+On 15 December 2018, Mahinda Rajapaksa signed a letter of resignation as prime minister.
+He stated he has no intention of remaining as prime minister without a general election and does not wish to hamper the president forming a new government.
 Former minister S. B. Dissanayake claimed that Rajapaksa intends to become the Leader of the Opposition while Dinesh Gunawardena intends to become the Chief Opposition Whip.
-On the same day, it was announced that Wickremesinghe would be reinstated as Prime Minister the next day.
+On the same day, it was announced that Wickremesinghe would be reinstated as prime minister the next day.

-Ranil Wickremesinghe was sworn in as Prime Minister at 11:16am on 16 December at the Presidential Secretariat.
+Ranil Wickremesinghe was sworn in as prime minister at 11:16 am on 16 December at the Presidential Secretariat.
 The UNP has said it will appoint a UNP government but several legislators from the SLFP have expressed interest in joining the new government.

 Meanwhile, Rajapaksa said he will continue to work with Sirisena to establish a majority or push for a general election.